-During the back-to-school time frame, Mosaic takes the latest Dell technologies on campuses through one-to-one engagement.
+Throughout the year, Mosaic takes the latest Dell technologies on campuses through one-to-one engagement.
 It developed "Dell University" as a hub for students and faculty to learn about Dell products and to be rewarded with exclusive customized deals.